callmedw/API-code-review/README.md

   A RANDOM endpoint that randomly returns a park/business/animal.

-  Model scopes should be used to process parameters from API calls.

   At least one of the objectives from Monday's Further Exploration lesson (such as versioning, token authentication, or serialization).

   Thorough exception handling.